TwistingTwists/obsidian-tools/Rust Async Notes.md

 ## Bio

 Abhishek is a passionate software developer from India.
 He is Elixir-ist by the day and Rustacean by the night.
 He has built a couple of small projects in rust and is hooked at its zero-cost abstractions , cross compilation and excellent tooling.

-Write a third-person bio that tells us who you are and what you do.
-Tell us about your experience and relation to the topic.
-Have you spoken publicly or written any material on this topic already?
-Are you active in the community?
-How might a reader get in touch with you (e.g. Twitter handle, LinkedIn address, your own blog)?
-Imagine that this bio will be displayed next to your book on pragprog.com.
+He has presented the topic of Async Rust at Rust Delhi (Feb 2024).
+He tweets about his findings on twitter at @twistin456.
+His code amusing can be found at https://github.com/twistingTwists.

 ## Competing Books

+Competing books  and future competitors
+1. Future : Jon mentioned that he might be working on async book in rust.
+Owing to his experience, that'd be a deep dive aimed at intermediate rust programmers.
+Mine is a gentle overview for people who don't do rust daily.
+2. Present: Async Book does cover basics.
+However it lacks information around ecosystem, crates , and full blown examples.
+I aim to include that in my book Async Book is also incomplete at the moment.
+3. Present: Async Rust by Maxwell Flitton, Caroline Morton : from Oreilly .
+Maxwell has written books about Rust previously.
+So he is well known within the community.
+4. [Asynchronous Programming in Rust ](https://github.com/PacktPublishing/Asynchronous-Programming-in-Rust)by [Carl Fredrik Samson](https://www.amazon.in/Carl-Fredrik-Samson/e/B0CSLRJ9ZZ/ref=dp_byline_cont_ebooks_1) : This is a very recent work and in progress now.

 List the books that compete indirectly or directly and tell us how yours is different and better.
 Why would a reader choose your book over the others that are on the market?